St Ethelburga's Bishopsgate: Description

+Contemporary stained glass window that incorporates surviving pieces of glazing.

 Centre for Reconciliation and Peace

 St Ethelburga's Centre for Reconciliation and Peace is a non-profit charity which aims to build relationships across divisions of conflict, culture and religion.
 Its work includes: a multi-faith conflict resilience programme (faith leaders working together to become more intelligent in their responses to conflict); community reconciliation (building a coalition for peace within the North and South Sudanese diaspora in London); the Narrative Practitioners Forum (promoting the use of narrative and personal story for building empathy between people with different backgrounds); Re-awakening the Sacred (a secular and spiritual multi-disciplinary enquiry into bringing a deeper sense of meaning into the earth, environment, leadership, economics and business etc.); an MA in reconciliation at Winchester University; and several strands of cultural exchange work mentoring young adults into social action leadership roles.

 It also runs a certificated three-day course in conflict coaching aimed at anyone dealing with workplace or personal conflict.

 The centre also works with a social enterprise, Seasoned Events, for building/venue hire purposes.

 Every year the Centre organises a 10km walk, 'The Ethelburga Walk', which links two historic sites associated with the St Ethelburga of Barking: Barking Abbey and St Ethelburga's Centre.

 St Ethelburga's is a partner in the community of the Cross of Nails.